 - City of Palo Alto Utilities customers

-- San José Municipal Water Systems.
+- San José Municipal Water System customers.
 To confirm you're in this service area, enter your address or check your water bill.

 Rebates are available until June 30, 2022, or until funding is depleted.